 Every year, nursing home abuse drastically impacts the lives of thousands of elderly individuals and their families.
-The physical and emotional toll that nursing home abuse causes can be devastating, but the suffering endured by a nursing home abuse victim needs not go unheeded.
+The physical and emotional toll that nursing home abuse causes can be devastating, but the suffering endured by the victim need not go unheeded.

-If you believe your elderly loved one to be a victim of nursing home abuse, you may bring a civil injury claim against the individuals and/or facility perpetrating the abuse with the help of a dedicated personal injury attorney.
+If you believe your loved one to be a victim of elder abuse, you may bring a civil injury claim against the individuals and/or facility perpetrating the abuse with the help of a dedicated injury attorney.
 To learn what legal recourse you or your loved one may have, reach out to a skilled Joliet nursing home abuse lawyer today.

-Warning Signs of Joliet Nursing Home Negligence or Abuse
+Warning Signs of Nursing Home Negligence or Abuse

 Although it may not always be easily detectable, there are certain signs indicating family members that their elderly loved one is suffering negligence or abuse from the nursing home facility they live in or the facility’s employees.
 Some of these warning signs may include: